 What treatment does the woman have?

-Eggs grow within fluid filled sacs called follicles.
-By doing internal scans from day 6 or so we can assess growth of these follicles.
+Eggs grow within fluid-filled sacs called follicles.
+By doing internal scans from day 6 or so we can assess the growth of these follicles.
 When the follicle reaches a suitable size, we will give an injection which will help the follicle to burst and release the egg.

 What happens after the follicle releases the egg?